 A handful of items is managed via Smart Shopping campaigns.

-Looking at clicks and conversions within Google Ads, you can not really determine when the Smart Shopping campaigns were being activated (the screenshot only shows the performance of the items managed by Smart Shopping campaigns).
-On the other hand, impressions and ROAS give us a much clearer picture:
+Looking at clicks and conversions within Google Ads, you cannot determine when the Smart Shopping campaigns were being activated (the screenshot only shows the performance of the items managed by Smart Shopping campaigns).
+On the other hand, impressions and ROAS give us a much clearer picture.

 Case II: Large Business | B2C

 All items (>500,000) are managed by Smart Shopping campaigns.

 Since Smart Shopping campaigns started you can see significant noise regarding impressions while a significant increase of the conversion value per cost (a.k.a ROAS) is visible as well:

 However, I have to point out that we are comparing apples with oranges in this case.
 We are comparing Smart Shopping campaigns with standard Shopping campaigns and these are two different formats with different placements.
 Moreover, the merchant set different goals when he started to use Smart Shopping campaigns, which further invalidates one-to-one comparison.